isc-projects/bind9/bin/check/named-checkconf.rst

 .. option:: -j

-   When loading a zonefile, this option instructs ``named`` to read the journal if it exists.
+   When loading a zonefile, this option instructs :iscman:`named` to read the journal if it exists.

 .. option:: -l